rafaelmartins/blohg/docs/write.rst

 Interpreted Text Role that generates a link to the given page.
 The text displayed is by default the title of the linked page.
-You can replace it by a custom title using this syntax: ``:page:`Link title
+You can replace it with a custom title using this syntax: ``:page:`Link title
 <linked-page>```.

 Usage example: